saveweb/gowarc/README.md

 		}
 	}()

-	// This is optional but the module give a feedback on a channel passed as context value "feedback" to the
+	// This is optional but the module give a feedback on a channel passed as context value to the
 	// request, this helps knowing when the record has been written to disk.
 If this is not used, the WARC
 	// writing is asynchronous
 	req, err := http.NewRequest("GET", "https://archive.org", nil)